 Amplo came to Marquette with 11 years of collegiate coaching experience, 10 of which came at his alma mater, Hofstra University.
 He served as associate head coach with the Pride for three years, and was the team's defensive coordinator.

-During his time at Hofstra, Amplo participated in 10 NCAA Championships, three as a student-athlete and seven as a coach, the most recent of which came in 2011.
+During his time at Hofstra, Amplo participated in 11 NCAA Championships, three as a student-athlete and eight as a coach, the most recent of which came in 2011.
 That year, Hofstra had the nation's No. 1 defense, boasting the lowest goals against average in the country.

 "Joe's story of non-recruited walk-on to all-conference performer will serve as an inspiration to future Marquette men's lacrosse student-athletes," said Mike Broeker, Deputy Athletic Director and sport administrator for men's lacrosse.
 "While better understanding his ideals and values, it became quite evident Joe was the ideal person to build our program.
 Those who know him best talked of an excellent lacrosse coach and skill developer, but more importantly characterized him as family man of great integrity; a selfless teammate who displayed tremendous work ethic and perseverance; and an educator committed to being more than just a coach to the young men in his program.
 We are so pleased to welcome Joe and his family to Marquette."